 Let’s take a look at the basic types of pet hermit crabs:

 Also known as the Soldier crab, West Atlantic crab, Tree crab, Purple pincher, or PP, this is by far the most popular hermit crab pet.

 Under optimal conditions, they can live up to 15-20 years.
 However, some individuals were recorded to live to the age of 40 years!

 2. Coenobita compressus (Ecuadorian Crab, E-Crab, or the Pacific hermit crab).

 The Ecuadorian hermit crabs are slightly less common but still easy to find in pet stores.

-These crabs have been known to live to over 30 years while an average lifespan is anywhere between 10-15 years.
+These crabs have been known to live for over 30 years while an average lifespan is anywhere between 10-15 years (under optimal conditions).

 3. Coenobita perlatus (Strawberry hermit crabs, Candy Cane crab, or Straws).